muydanny/backend-curriculum-site/module2/lessons/asset_pipeline.md

 ## Overview

 * *Asset Exploration:* Explore how assets are loaded in the browser.
-* *Enter the Asset Pipeline:* Provide a high level descripition of the responsibilities of the asset pipeline.
+* *Enter the Asset Pipeline:* Provide a high level description of the responsibilities of the asset pipeline.
-* *Putting it Together:* Descrbie how assets are stored/accessed in a Rails application.
+* *Putting it Together:* Describe how assets are stored/accessed in a Rails application.

 ## Background